 First Month in Panama

 One of the biggest concerns people have about relocating to Panama is not knowing Spanish.
-Don’t let the lack of knowing Spanish stop you from enjoying a more stress-free and affordable life in Panama.
+Don’t let the lack of understanding Spanish stop you from enjoying a more stress-free and affordable life in Panama.
 There are places where you can live in Panama and do just fine with very limited (or no) Spanish.

 With that in mind, these are some basic things you will need to know to communicate and function in Panama that first month.
 The first chart has a few words and basic phrases that will make your first month in Panama easier.